-On February 20, 2015, the Company entered into a Controlled Equity OfferingSM Sales Agreement (the "2015 Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), as sales agent, pursuant to which the Company sold through Cantor, from time to time, up to \$25.0 million in shares of common stock in an at-the-market offering.
+On February 20, 2015, the Company entered into a Controlled Equity Offering SM Sales Agreement (the "2015 Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), as sales agent, pursuant to which the Company sold through Cantor, from time to time, up to \$25.0 million in shares of common stock in an at-the-market offering.
 The Company pays Cantor a commission of approximately 3% of the aggregate gross proceeds received from all sales of common stock under the Sales Agreement.
 Sales under the 2015 Sales Agreement have been fully sold as of February 9, 2016, with cumulative shares of 7,724,488, gross proceeds of \$25.0 million and net proceeds of \$24.0 million.

 On February 9, 2016, the Company entered into a Controlled Equity OfferingSM Sales Agreement (the "2016 Sales Agreement") with Cantor, as sales agent, pursuant to which the Company can sell through Cantor, from time to time, up to \$43.6 million in shares of common stock in an at-the-market offering.
 The Company pays Cantor a commission of approximately 3% of the aggregate gross proceeds received from all sales of common stock under the 2016 Sales Agreement.
-Unless otherwise terminated earlier, the 2016 Sales Agreement continues until all shares available under the Sales Agreement have been sold.
-There were no sales under the Sales Agreements for the six months ended June 30, 2017.
+The 2016 Sales Agreement was terminated, effective September 10, 2017.